IIYAMA12/performance-matters/AUDIT.md

 ### SVG optimization
 Is used to deincreasing the file size.
 This will reduce the SVG load time.
-This doesn't only optimize the file size, but it can also increased the readability.
+It doesn't only optimize the file size, but it can also increase the readability.

-This tool has a lot of options:
+This tool has a lot of options: (Also included in the interface) [Options](https://github.com/svg/svgo#what-it-can-do)
-[Options](https://github.com/svg/svgo#what-it-can-do)

 <details>